-To be considered for admission, students must have graduated from an accredited high school earning a high school diploma with a 2.0 cumulative grade point average (CGPA) or higher, completed a home school program approved under Wyoming State Statute 21-4-101(a)(vi), or completed a high school equivalency certificate accepted by the state in which the certificate was earned.
+To be considered for admission, students must have graduated from an accredited high school earning a high school diploma, completed a home school program approved under Wyoming State Statute 21-4-101(a)(vi), or completed a high school equivalency certificate accepted by the state in which the certificate was earned.
 Students that have more than 30 regionally accredited college hours at a 2.0 GPA or higher may be exempt from providing high school equivalent transcripts.
 Applicants who have earned a bachelor’s degree or higher from a regionally accredited institution has fulfilled the general education requirements for Casper College.
 All letter-graded courses are subject to evaluation.

-Applicants must submit official transcripts from all regionally accredited colleges or universities attended.
+Applicants should submit official transcripts from all regionally accredited colleges or universities attended.
 The Registrar’s Office will evaluate previously earned college credit to determine if the credit will transfer to Casper College.
-The Registrar’s Office will refer any questions they have about previously earned college credit to the appropriate academic school and department to determine if the credit is applicable to Casper College’s program requirements.
+The Registrar’s Office will refer any questions about previously earned college credit to the appropriate academic school and department to determine if the credit applies to Casper College’s program requirements.

 Applicants who miss the deadline, may register as non-degree-seeking students and apply for degree-seeking status the following semester.